bentemple/nvidia_shield_tv_controller/HomeAssistantSetup.md

-# Setup Guide, Direct Telnet Connection to older LG TVs:
+# Setup Guide, Home Assistant:

-## Preparing the TV:
+## Preparing The Shield and Apps:

-1. Turn on LG IP Control Mode:

-    To enable IP Control Mode, turn on the LG TV.
-    Hold down on the settings button (gear icon) on your remote for over 5 seconds.
-In the top left-hand corner, the channel information should appear.
-    Quickly press the key combination 828[OK] on the remote.
-If that doesn't work, try navigating to "Network" or "Connections" and pressing 82888.
-I read that [here](https://github.com/WesSouza/lgtv-ip-control#setting-up-the-tv).
-    A dialog should appear titled IP CONTROL SETUP
-    Set the Network IP Control option to `ON`
-    Below this, you will see the TV IP address.
-You can use this for step 2.

-2. Set TV Input Values:

-    Edit the `NvidiaShieldTVController/product_variant_config.csv` configuration values to match your specific inputs.
-The Nvidia Shield is the main controller, so it contains the accessibility service and must be included.
-All others are optional.
-    If you have an LG TV, primarily this just means entering the correct input values to match the given input for each device.

-    Options are:

-    ```
-    [dtv / atv / cadtv / catv / avav1 / component1 / hdmi1 / hdmi2 / hdmi3 / hdmi4]
-    ```

-3. Set config values
+1. Set config values
-   Set the  `NvidiaShieldTVController/app/gradle.properties` file to reflect the correct IP address for your TV, and set the boolean `USE_HOME_ASSISTANT` to false.
+   Set the  `NvidiaShieldTVController/app/gradle.properties` file to reflect the correct URL for your HomeAssistant instance.
+Do *not* include a trailing `/`, and set the boolean `USE_HOME_ASSISTANT` to true.

-    The IP address of your LG TV should be set to a static value on your router to prevent it from changing.
+2. Create a token in Home Assistant for your user, and save it to a new file in the top level of the Android project: `NvidiaShieldTVController/home_assistant_token`
+   More details on how to obtain a token can be found [here](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

 4. Enable developer mode on the Nvidia Shield TVk